lg/lg.io/_posts/2016-10-12-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 	![](/assets/azure-overwatch/network-adapters.png){:width="1007"}

 1. I'd recommend rebooting now, just because of all the quirky network changes.
-Note that ZeroTier will always reconnect on both systems, so if you ever need to make changes, use ZeroTier One on both systems to configure things.
+Note that ZeroTier will always reconnect on both systems, so if you ever need to make changes, use ZeroTier One on both systems to configure network changes.

 ### Part 5: Steam In-Home Streaming + OverWatch

 1. Install Steam (yes, even though we eventually want to play Overwatch, we need Steam's [In-Home Streaming](http://store.steampowered.com/streaming/) to work)
 	- Click on the Internet Explorer button on the task bar and go to 'https://steampowered.com' and download and install it from there
-	- Configure Steam to:
+	- Configure the server Steam to:
 		- Save your password and auto-login (if you have Steam Guard on, you'll need to put in the code they email you)
-		- Account > Beta participation, and select 'Steam Beta Update'
+		- Account > Beta participation, and select 'Steam Beta Update'.
+Then restart Steam.
 		- Friends > Automatically sign into Friends when I start Steam
 		- In-Game > In-game FPS counter > Top-left (optional, but I like it since this is the raw FPS on the machine)
 		- In-Home Streaming > Enable streaming